SamyLearningNote/WindowsSimpleNetworkTrafficMonitor/README.md

 Rene,
 Zachary

-If you have any comment or suggestion, you may send an email to samylearningnote@gmail.com
+If you have any comment or suggestion, please send an email to samylearningnote@gmail.com